National Incident-Based Reporting System: Use of NIBRS in the U.S.

+As of the 2023 Quarter 2 Uniform Crime Report data with 13,363 participating agencies (out of 18,892 agencies across the country) the FBI was still "unable to make confident statements about national crime trends" because of incomplete participation which did not achieve a "minimum of 60 percent population coverage for these most in-population cities" (for example, at the time, NYPD and LAPD were both missing data).
+Compliance is an even greater challenge in small agencies, with agencies covering <25,000 people having an average compliance of only 55 percent.

+The participation rose by 2023 Quarter 4 with 82 percent of the population covered by 15,199 participating agencies (of 19,152) reporting data, including NYPD and LAPD.

 A number of states, such as Texas and South Carolina, use a customized version of NIBRS.
 These versions return the basic data required by the FBI, but include additional data required by the state.
 This additional data are supplied with an additional segment type (see below for information on data segments) or appended to the appropriate segment line.
 For example, the Texas system (TIBRs) includes an additional segment (Segment Level 8) with additional data elements such as number of drug labs or fields seized, precursor drug chemicals involved and family violence data.
 The South Carolina system (SCIBRs) includes data like second location type, victim's usage of drugs or alcohol and space for additional offenses on arrests (other than the specific offense for which the person was arrested).
 These data are appended to the appropriate segment type.

 Data format

 NIBRS data are submitted in an ASCII text format.
 There are 8 segments in the NIBRS system (numbered 0–7).
 Each segment is represented in a single line in the text file.
 Lines are separated with a newline character.